Greg-T8/Greg-T8/README.md

 # Welcome to my GitHub profile!

-By day, I am an IT systems engineer who specializes in Microsoft Azure, M365, and PowerShell.
+As a professional, I am an IT systems engineer who specializes in Microsoft Azure, M365, and PowerShell.
 Outside of work, I enjoy diving into programming languages, cybersecurity, and cloud technologies.

 I use this page to document document all the things I am learning about.
 Think of it as my public notebook.
 Please have a look around!